 • Case Management of In-home LTSS: Kitsap County's Medicaid Case Management program has increased full-time positions with increased funding.
 However, some positions have remained unfilled due to poor recruitments pools.
 The agency is competing with Department of Social and Health Services, Home and Community Services, Adult Protective Services, and Child Protective Services case management vacancies in our area.
-When vacancies are filled, the caseload ratio will be 68:1, with current vacancies, caseloads are 95:1.
+When case manager and registered nurse vacancies are filled, the caseload ratio will be 63:1.
+In August of 2023, with current vacancies, caseloads are 70:1.

 Case Management services are provided for cases authorized through Community First Choice (CFC), Medicaid Personal Care (MPC), and Community Options Program Entry System (COPES) programs.
-Through a combination of case turnover and changes in needs, Kitsap County Aging and Long-Term Care staff provided over 1,294 assessments in 2022.
+Through a combination of case turnover and changes in needs, Kitsap County ALTC staff provided over 1,294 assessments in 2022.
 Of those, there were 825 annual assessments, 96 significant changes, 265 interim assessments, 9 brief, and 1 initial.